Jim Self

 James Martin Self (August 20, 1943 – November 2, 2025) was an American tubist and composer from Los Angeles.
-Self performed extensively in Los Angeles and internationally as a soloist, chamber musician, orchestral tubist, and, most notably, as a studio musician in the Los Angeles movie studios having appeared on over 1500 soundtracks.
-He was also known for his association with the Pasadena Symphony, the Pacific Symphony, the Los Angeles Opera and the Hollywood Bowl Orchestra.
-Self died on November 2, 2025, at the age of 82.
+Self performed extensively in Los Angeles and internationally as a soloist, chamber musician, orchestral tubist, and most notably as a studio musician in movie studios in Los Angeles.
+He appeared on over 1500 soundtracks.
+He was also known for his association with the Pasadena Symphony, the Pacific Symphony, the Los Angeles Opera, and the Hollywood Bowl Orchestra.

-Childhood, education and early career
+Background

-James Martin Self was born in Franklin, Pennsylvania, on August 20, 1943, the third youngest of four siblings born to Helen Louise (née Martin, 1907–1980) and James Warren "Pete" Self (1906–1959), and grew up in neighboring Oil City, Pennsylvania.
-His father, James, worked as an assistant production manager at the Worthington Corporation and was a softball and baseball player.
-His mother, Helen, was a member of his hometown's First Baptist Church.
+James Martin Self was born in Franklin, Pennsylvania on August 20, 1943, the third youngest of four siblings born to Helen Louise (née Martin, 1907–1980) and James Warren "Pete" Self (1906–1959).
+He grew up in Oil City, Pennsylvania nearby to the east.
+His father, James, worked as an assistant production manager at the Worthington Corporation and played softball and baseball.
+His mother, Helen, was a member of the First Baptist Church there.
 His older brother, William, worked as an electrical engineer.

-After graduating from Oil City High School in 1961, Self went to Indiana State College (now known as Indiana University of Pennsylvania).
+After graduating from Oil City High School in 1961, Jim Self went to Indiana State College (now known as Indiana University of Pennsylvania) in Indiana, Pennsylvania.
 He studied under trumpeter William Becker, whom he considered a "a father figure and a kind of soul mate".
 In 1965, he earned his bachelor's degree in music education.
 After graduation, Self joined the United States Army Band.
 The concert band tuba section included Leo Hurst, Bob Pallansch, Dan Perantoni, Chester Schmitz, and Paul Scott.
-During his time with the US Army Band, Self earned a Master of Music in Tuba Performance from Catholic University of America and studied with Harvey Phillips.
+During his time with the U.S. Army Band, Self earned a Master of Music in Tuba Performance degree from Catholic University of America Washington, D.C. and studied with Harvey Phillips.

 Self left the Army Band in 1967.
-He was offered the position of Assistant Professor of Tuba and the University of Tennessee in 1969.

-In 1971, while still working at the University of Tennessee, Self began working on a Doctor of Musical Arts degree at the University of Southern California.
+He was offered the position of Assistant Professor of Tuba at the University of Tennessee in Knoxville in 1969.
+In 1971, while still working at the University of Tennessee, Self began working on a Doctor of Musical Arts degree at the University of Southern California in Los Angeles.
 At USC, he studied under Tommy Johnson.

 Los Angeles

 Studio career

-Self performed on the Los Angeles studios since 1974.
-In this time he recorded over 1,500 soundtracks for motion pictures and television.
-One of Self's most notable soundtrack credits is his performance on Close Encounters of the Third Kind.
+Self performed at studios in Los Angeles, beginning in 1974.
+He recorded over 1,500 soundtracks for motion pictures and television.
+One of his most notable soundtrack credits is his performance on Close Encounters of the Third Kind.
 His performance was featured as the "voice of the mothership."
-Self can be heard as a soloist in such films as Jurassic Park, Home Alone, Home Alone 2, Casper, Batteries Not Included, Sleepless in Seattle, and Dennis the Menace.
-Self was the first call tubist for such notable film composers as John Williams, James Newton Howard, John Debney and James Horner.
-During his final years, he performed on John Williams' scores for The Force Awakens, The Last Jedi, and The Rise of Skywalker.
-Self often doubled on cimbasso for soundtrack work, particularly since the late 1990s.
+Self can be heard as a soloist in Jurassic Park, Home Alone, Home Alone 2, Casper, Batteries Not Included, Sleepless in Seattle, and Dennis the Menace.
+He was the first call tubist for notable film composers including John Williams, James Newton Howard, John Debney, and James Horner.
+During his final years, Self performed on John Williams' scores for The Force Awakens, The Last Jedi, and The Rise of Skywalker.
+He often doubled on cimbasso for soundtrack work, particularly since the late 1990s.